splashblot/ml-py-inferer/README.md

  the fastest.
 * Output should also include xml annotation files with predicted bounding boxes and the status file with the metadata.
+* Current task schedulling and execution is done by a hand made Executor.
+Maybe it would have sense to explore something like http://www.celeryproject.org/